MR78 Installation Guide

 Wall or Solid Ceiling Mount Using Mount Cradle

-Using included wall anchors and screws, attach the mount cradle to your mounting wall or ceiling.
+Using wall anchors (not included) and included screws, attach the mount cradle to your mounting wall or ceiling.
 It is recommended that the MR78 be mounted to a wall or solid ceiling using the mount cradle for physical security reasons.

 Pole Mount Using Mount Cradle